sinequa/sba-angular/docs/tutorial/intl.md

 }
 ```

+(You can do the same for the "Clear" button and the Search placehoder.)

 Note that the Sinequa components that take strings as an input are already using the `sqMessage` pipe to display them.
 So, in the case of the facet title, you can directly write:

 ```html